Hickam Air Force Base: World War II

 When the Imperial Japanese Navy attacked Oahu on 7 December 1941, its planes bombed and strafed Hickam to eliminate air opposition and prevent American aircraft from following them back to their aircraft carriers.
 Hickam suffered extensive damage and aircraft losses, with 189 people killed and 303 wounded.
+A flight of B-17s flying from California, unarmed and out of fuel, fell under attack as they attempted to land at Hickam, forcing some American bombers to land at other airfields.
 Notable casualties included nine Honolulu Fire Department (HFD) firefighters (three killed, six injured) who fought fires at Hickam during the attack; they later received Purple Hearts for their heroic actions that day in peacetime history, the only civilian firefighters awarded as such to date.

 During World War II, the base became a major center for training pilots and assembling aircraft.
 It also served as the hub of the Pacific aerial network, supporting transient aircraft ferrying troops and supplies to—and evacuating wounded from—the forward areas—a role it would reprise during the Korean and Vietnam wars and earning it the official nickname "America's Bridge Across the Pacific".